Accepting new contracts now

 Frequently asked questions about contract review

-What is the difference between the three tiers?
+What is the difference between the two flat-fee tiers?

 How long does a contract review take?